alii/alistair-blog/posts/serverless-oauth.md

 };
 ```

-There a bit more to do, but the main setup of our oauth endpoint is finished.
+There's a bit more to do, but the main setup of our oauth endpoint is finished.
 It's really not too much to swallow 😅

 ### Environment